-The Guide to Merchant Account Providers for Small Business: What You Need to Know
+An Essential Guide to Merchant Account Providers for Small Businesses

-The Guide to Merchant Account Providers for Small Business: What You Need to Know
+An Essential Guide to Merchant Account Providers for Small Businesses

 Every business needs a way to, well, do business.
 One of the first things you need to set up is a way to accept payments from customers.
 And there’s a lot more to that decision than you might think.

 There are lots of moving parts and pieces when it comes to payment processing, and there are more entities involved than you might think.
-One of those?
-Your merchant account provider.
+One crucial piece?
+Merchant account providers.

 What Is a Merchant Account Provider?